Shahbaz terms economic situation risky for national security

 LONDON: Pakistan Muslim League-Nawaz (PML-N) President and Opposition Leader in the National Assembly Shahbaz Sharif has warned of dire consequences if Pakistan’s economy continues to drown.
 He termed present economic situation dangerous for national security.

-Sharif added Niazi’s (PM Imran) incompetence has made Pakistan Asia’s worst-performing economy.
+Sharif added that Niazi’s (PM Imran) incompetence had made Pakistan Asia’s worst-performing economy.
 “Time has proven that Niazi sb can only insult people and a country cannot be run on insults.”

 LONDON: Pakistan Muslim League-Nawaz (PML-N) President and Opposition Leader in the National Assembly Shahbaz Sharif has warned of dire consequences if Pakistan’s economy continues to drown.
 He termed present economic situation dangerous for national security.

-Sharif added Niazi’s (PM Imran) incompetence has made Pakistan Asia’s worst-performing economy.
+Sharif added that Niazi’s (PM Imran) incompetence had made Pakistan Asia’s worst-performing economy.
 “Time has proven that Niazi sb can only insult people and a country cannot be run on insults.”